Using the Service Center Inbound Tab

 - Select Create

-- Application Target - Service Center
+- Application Target - Select Service Center

-- Country - US
+- Country - Select the appropriate country

 - Navigate to Admin > Configuration > Object Lifecycles > Console Channel Lifecycle.